-To assess the extent to which a country is reported to be affected by the different stages of the human trafficking process, the number of citations as a country of origin, transit or destination were couned.
+To assess the extent to which a country is reported to be affected by the different stages of the human trafficking process, the number of citations as a country of origin, transit or destination were counted.
 If a country was mentioned by a source institution as either an origin, transit or destination country, information on that country has been recorded in the Trafficking Database.
 Data was reported on 161 countries and special administrative territories by 113 source institutions.
 The countries were distributed into five categories, very high high - medium - low - very low, according to the number of citations as a country of origin, transit or destination.
 A detailed description of the methodology is presented in Chapter 4.
-For a definition of the citation index, used to apply the categories listed above to countries, please see the 'Terminology' section at the start of this Report.
+For a definition of the citation index used to apply the categories listed above to countries, please see the 'Terminology' section at the start of this Report.

-Selected Countries Number of Cases Recorded (1 Case might involve more per- sons) Selected Countries Number of Cases Recorded (1 Case might involve more per- sons) Bulgaria 43 (2005) Lithuania 19 (2002) Czech Republic 20 (01/2004 to 06/2005) Montenegro 10 (2004) Denmark 1 (2005) Pakistan 374 (2003) Germany 289 (2002) Poland 44 (01/2004 to 06/2005) Hungary 22 (2004) United Kingdom 15 (04/2004 to 03/2005) Italy 15 (01/2004 to 06/2005) Ukraine 289 (2003) Latvia 3 (2005) The data regarding the Republic of Montenegro have been collected separately from the Republic of Serbia although the two republics belong to the state union of Serbia and Montenegro.
+Selected Countries Number of Cases Recorded (1 Case might involve more than 1 person) Selected Countries Number of Cases Recorded (1 Case might involve more than 1 person) Bulgaria 43 (2005) Lithuania 19 (2002) Czech Republic 20 (01/2004 to 06/2005) Montenegro 10 (2004) Denmark 1 (2005) Pakistan 374 (2003) Germany 289 (2002) Poland 44 (01/2004 to 06/2005) Hungary 22 (2004) United Kingdom 15 (04/2004 to 03/2005) Italy 15 (01/2004 to 06/2005) Ukraine 289 (2003) Latvia 3 (2005) The data regarding the Depublic of Mentanagra have been collected congretaly from the

+^{}The data regarding the Republic of Montenegro have been collected separately from the Republic of Serbia although the two republics belong to the state union of Serbia and Montenegro.